michaelwyl/whisper/README.md

 1. Grant microphone permissions in browser settings
 2. Ensure you're on HTTPS or localhost
-3. Check that no other application is using the microphone
+3. Check no other app is using the microphone

-### Transcription Not Working

-1. Verify audio is playing in the preview player
-2. Check API key is entered correctly (if using own key)
-3. Check rate limit hasn't been exceeded (if using shared backend)
-4. Check browser console for errors
-5. Verify internet connection

-### Rate Limit Exceeded

-If using shared backend:
+### API Mode Issues

+**"API rate limit exceeded"**
-1. Wait for the rate limit window to reset (1 hour)
+- Wait for rate limit to reset (1 minute)
-2. Consider using your own API key for unlimited access
-3. Get free API key at https://console.groq.com
+- Enable auto-fallback to use WASM automatically
+- Or get a paid Groq plan for higher limits

-### API Errors
+**"Invalid API key"**

-1. Verify API key is valid (test at console.groq.com)
+- Verify key at console.groq.com
-2. Check Groq API status
-3. Ensure environment variables are set correctly in Vercel
+- Check for extra spaces when pasting
+- Regenerate key if needed

+### WASM Mode Issues

+**Model download fails**
+- Check internet connection
+- Try a smaller model (tiny instead of small)
+- Clear browser cache and retry

+**Slow transcription**
+- Use tiny model for faster results
+- Close other browser tabs
+- Try API mode instead

+**Out of memory**
+- Close other browser tabs
+- Use smaller model (tiny or base)
+- Restart browser

+### General Issues

+**No transcription results**
+- Check audio is playing in preview
+- Try recording again
-4. Check browser console for detailed error messages
+- Check browser console for errors
+- Try switching processing modes

-## Performance
+## Performance Tips

-- **Transcription Speed**: 3-8 seconds for typical recordings
-- **Model Quality**: Whisper Large v3 (most accurate)
-- **Network Requirements**: Stable internet connection required
-- **Audio Length**: No strict limit, but shorter audio processes faster
+1. **For Speed**: Use API mode with your own key (20 RPM free)
+2. **For Privacy**: Use WASM mode with tiny or base model
+3. **For Balance**: Enable auto-fallback (API → WASM)
+4. **Model Selection** (WASM):
+   - Tiny: Fastest, good for clear speech
+   - Base: Best balance
+   - Small: Most accurate, slower
+5. **Audio Length**: Shorter recordings process faster in both modes

 ## Contributing